fltk/fltk/README.txt

     be aware that the following information may be outdated because it is no longer actively maintained.

+    Note: autoconf + configure + make is still supported in FLTK 1.4.x but will be removed in FLTK 1.5.0 or any higher version.

     In most cases you can just type "make".
 This will run configure with the default (no) options and then compile everything.